 Cotyledon adscendens R. A. Dyer

-Cotyledon adscendens is a succulent shrub with erect to spreading branches that bear green leaves with reddish margins in the upper half.
-It grows up to 6 feet (1.8 m) tall.
-The leaves are flat, slightly concave, obovate to spatulate, up to 2.4 inches (6 cm) long, and up to 1 inch (2.5 cm) wide.
-Flowers are orange-red, up to 0.4 inches (1 cm) in diameter, and appear in winter on an up to 14 inches (35 cm) tall inflorescence.
+Cotyledon adscendens is a sparingly branched succulent with erect to spreading branches that bear green leaves with reddish margins in the upper half.
+It grows up to 5.2 feet (1.6 m) tall.
+The leaves are obovate to spatulate, flat, slightly concave, up to 2.4 inches (6 cm) long, and up to 1.1 inches (2.8 cm) wide.

 How to Grow and Care

 Cotyledons can be divided into two groups.
 One group consists of evergreen plants with a summer growing period.
 The other group is made up of deciduous plants, splendidly magnificent with large, solid fleshy stems.
 The second group grows during the winter and sheds its leaves during the summer.